Ezaddin Husseini

-Sheikh Ezaddin Husseini (also referred to as Mamosta Ezaddin Husseini) was a Kurdish Islamic cleric, political leader, and figure.
+Sheikh Ezaddin Husseini (also referred to as Mamosta Ezaddin Husseini) was a Kurdish Sunni Islamic cleric, political leader, and figure.

 Sheikh Ezadin Husseini, a famous and top clergy in Rojhalat, was the mediator between different forces in Kurdistan.
 He has been teaching in the schools of religious sciences in Eastern Kurdistan for 30 years and has started his official political activity since his membership in the Komala JK in 1943.
 He is also known in Kurdistan as Mamosta (meaning master).

 Early life and studies

 Ezaddin Husseini came from a religious Sunni Kurd family.
-His father was a Mullah in the city of Baneh.
+His father was an imam in the city of Baneh.
 As a tradition and as a protest against Reza Shah's secularization of Iran's teaching style, Izzadin's father did not send him to regular school.
 He was the brother of Sheikh Jalal Hosseini.
 Izzadin studied Islamic tradition, philosophy and religion with various clerics in the 1950s.

 Career

-Ezaddin Husseini worked as an imam in various cities and villages in Iran's Kurdistan until he was employed in Mahabad's largest mosque as a Friday preacher and mullah.
+Ezaddin Husseini worked as an imam in various cities and villages in Iranian Kurdistan until he was employed in Mahabad's largest mosque as a Friday preacher and mullah.
 He was theologically influenced and inspired by many well-known Sunni Muslim scribes in the Islamic world, one of whom was Muhammad Abduh.
 Izzadin's interpretation and philosophy of Islam and Sharia was more liberal than Khomeini.